349272641436049

 Fully diluted shares outstanding refers to the total number of shares that a company could have if all the dilutive securities that could potentially dilute the value of existing shares were to convert into shares.

 Dilutive securities include options, warrants, convertible debt, and even stock-based compensation.
 Stock-based compensation is a way to incentivise and reward employees, but granting stock increases the number of shares outstanding and leads to dilution.
-Dilution from employee stock is one of the biggest causes of dilution to shares outstanding.
+Dilution from employee stock is one of the biggest causes of dilution in outstanding shares.

-For example, let's say a company has 100 million outstanding shares and also has 10 million outstanding stock options.
+For example, let's say a company has 100 million outstanding shares and 10 million outstanding stock options.
 If all these stock options are exercised, the fully diluted shares will be 110 million.

 Basic shares vs diluted shares